NinaWeiler/Solita-Vaccination-Excercise/backend/README.md

 * NPM
 * Bulma.io
 * Material UI
+* Jest

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Backendend setup
-The project consists of a frontend and backend folder.

 * Clone the project repository
-* Install the dependencies in the frontend and backend with npm.
+* Install the dependencies in the backend with npm.
 ```
 # Clone this repository
 C:/> git clone https://github.com/NinaWeiler/Solita-Vaccination-Excercise.git